GastonZalba/ol-wfst/README.md

 # OpenLayers WFST
-This is a simple WFST-T client to edit, draw, delete and upload features directly on the Geoserver using OpenLayers.
-You can modify geometry and properties values.
+This is a very simple and small WFST-T client to edit, draw, delete and upload features directly on GeoServers using OpenLayers.
+Geometries types supported are: "GeometryCollection" (you can choose what geometry type to draw), "Point", "MultiPoint", "LineString", "MultiLineString", "Polygon" and "MultiPolygon".

 ## Install